michael2012z/BitBible/markdown/Etheridge/files/1Thess.md

 13. WHEREFORE we also give thanks constantly unto Aloha, that the word of Aloha which you received from us, was not as the word of man (that) you received (it), but, as it is truly, the word of Aloha, which in operation worketh (alike) in you and in all them who believe.

-14. But you, my brethren, have become like the churches of Aloha which are in Jihud, who are in Jeshu Meshiha, because you likewise sufferBear, sustain. from your fellow-country-men,Sons of your tribe. as they also from the Jihudoyee;
+14. But you, my brethren, have become like the churches of Aloha which are in Jihud, who are in Jeshu Meshiha, because you likewise suffer

 15. who killed our Lord Jeshu Meshiha, and the prophets who were of them, and ourselves have persecuted, and Aloha have not pleased,

 16. and have acted adversely to all men; who forbid us to speak with the Gentiles that they might be saved; to fill up their sins for all time: but upon them cometh the wrath unto the end!

-17. BUT we, my brethren, having been bereaved-ones of you the time of an hour, as to our presence,In our faces. but not in our heart, have been the more solicitous to see your faces with great love,
+17. BUT we, my brethren, having been bereaved-ones of you the time of an hour, as to our presence,

 18. and have wished to come to you (even) I, Paulos, one time and two; but Satana hindered me.